-Did you know that one of the biggest reasons why most people remain consistent in fitness is because they find it fun?
+Did you know that one of the biggest reasons most people remain consistent in fitness is that they find it fun?
 That’s because they established a connection.

 High expectations create unnecessary stress.
-On days you are struggling, it will also leave you feeling like a failure.
+On days you struggle, it will leave you feeling like a failure.

 Lowering your expectations gives you more room for flexibility.
-If you are having a rough day, you can just go for a walk around the block.
+If you are having a rough day, you can walk around the block.
 Give yourself 5 minutes.
-I bet you will go longer as it will only take a few breaths and you’ll feel the stress melt away.
+I bet you will go longer as it will only take a few breaths, and you’ll feel the stress melt away.

-Getting out the door is often the most challenging part but if you take time to establish that connection first and combine that with fewer expectations, going gets easier.
+Getting out the door is often the most challenging part, but if you take the time to establish that connection first and combine that with fewer expectations, going gets easier.